getodk/docs/odk2-src/getting-started-2-architect.rst

 Return to the :program:`cmd` window on your computer. :kbd:`Control-C` to stop the :program:`grunt` command that popped-open the :program:`Chrome` browser.
 On Windows, you will be asked to confirm this ``Terminate batch job (Y/N)?``.
 Enter ``Y`` to confirm.

 Connect your device to your computer via USB.
 Wait for the storage connection to be established (on Windows, this will generally pop up a file browser or an options box that enables you to select a file browser).
+Be sure you trust your computer on your device, or it will cause unexpected errors.

 At the command prompt, type: